KGyST/samuTest/README.md

 - Include or exclude issues
 - When to dump
   - KeyboardInterrupt: only current.json
   - Predefined/not predefined exceptions.
-Include assertions
+Include assertions.
+AssertionException should be dumped by deault
   - Function as DI
     - Enable mass dumping: everything